Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ![separation-of-concern-rules](docs/readme/separation-of-concern-rules.png "separation-of-concern-rules")

 ### Game Board
-My initial thoughts to develop the game board was to create several nested lists.
+My initial thoughts to develop the game board was to use several nested lists.
-The square number landed on after completion of a player's turn was to be displayed.
+The square number landed on after completion of a player's turn was to be highlighted.

 This could be achieved by targeting the relevant index (bearing in mind indexes start at 0).
+Whilst doable, would it not be easier to target an integer rather than parse strings etc.

-I was unhappy with having to display the board as below to get this method to work.
+Also I was wished to display the board in a classical format.

+*Old Board code snippet*

 ``` python
 # create board - list of 10 nested lists.